Fermob colours

 If there is anything you’ve seen on Fermob’s website that you can’t find here, please get in touch as we may not have added everything to our website and we are more than happy to discuss and explain the range.

-For 2023, Fermob is offering a choice of twenty-two metal colours in its chart.
+For 2025, Fermob is offering a choice of twenty-five metal colours in its chart, but with some tweaks to the choices.

 About the finish of the paints